Why do so many living rooms feel dominated by black rectangles, when your TV could actually enhance—not detract from—your home’s style?

 Technical Considerations: Mounts, Lighting, and Safety

-→ Professional Mounting Solutions
+→ Professional Mounting Solutions for 2026

 Related Post: Floating Shelves Wood: 15 Genius DIY Ideas for Your Home